Fields in jDownloads

 Multilingual sites

-Example views of the tabs that are present when editing/creating a Download in the frontend for a mixed multilingual and 'All' site are shown below.
-In a 'pure' multilingual site there would be no ALL Field Group.
+Example views of the tabs that are present when editing/creating a Download in the frontend for a multilingual site are shown below.

 The first one is where the Download was set to English.